2 minutes

 orvim

 .
-This should only be considered in very rare cases as it might lead to lost code that is not checked out to a SCM(Github/Bitbucket/etc) - If the development task is complicated which also has dependencies or a build stage.
-Might be worth it to develop some pipeline such as github actions, Jenkins, etc.
+This should only be considered in very rare cases as it might lead to lost code that is not checked out to a SCM (Github/Bitbucket/etc). - If the development task is complicated and also has dependencies or a build stage (for example, building multiple Docker containers, removing the old ones, etc..), it is probably worth developing some pipeline such as GitHub Actions, Jenkins, or a bash script.